tams2429/GA-Project-1/README.md

 ### Player position and movement
 * Add '.player' class to the starting position in the grid array,
-* Add Event Listener for 'keydown' event? and attach to a new function (i.e. function handlePlayerMove()) to govern movement of player,
+* Add Event Listener for 'keyup' event? and attach to a new function (i.e. function handlePlayerMove()) to govern movement of player,
 * First, remove class '.Player' in current gameGrid[ playerPosition ],
 * Within function, add 'switch' statement to check which keys are pressed and nested 'if' statement to define boundaries of movements:
   1. For left + right movement, if (gameGrid[player position + 1].classList !== 'barrier'), then => gameGrid[playerPosition + 1]?